 Since 2012, KCD has modeled best practices in technology integration by organizing and hosting the Tech Teach Learn Conference

 — the region’s premier conference on technology in education.
-This year’s TTL conference drew 320 educators from 8 states.
+The last TTL conference drew 320 educators from 8 states.